 So there you have it.

 Passive Income and Active Income.

-There are two main ways to build wealth, by using active income or by using passive income.
+The two main ways to build wealth mean you’ll either be using active income or growing passive income.

-Those who use active income to build wealth will find that there they do not possess enough hours to trade for the wealth that they want.
+Those who use active income to build wealth will find that there are simply not enough hours in a day to trade for the wealth that they want.

 They will continue to spin their wheels in the rat race until they give up in frustration.